mcohen01/amazonica/README.md

 ```
 which delegates to the [createSnapshot()] [3] method of AmazonEC2Client.
 If the Java method on the Amazon*Client takes a parameter, such as [CreateSnapshotRequest] [4] in this case, the bean properties exposed via mutators of the form set* can be supplied as key-value pairs passed as arguments to the Clojure function.

-All of the AWS Java apis (except S3) follow this pattern, either having a single implementation which takes an AWS Java bean as its only argument, or being overloaded and having a no-arg implementation.
+All of the AWS Java apis (except S3) follow this pattern, either having a single implementation method which takes an AWS Java bean as its only argument, or being overloaded and having a no-arg implementation.
 The corresponding Clojure function will either require key-value pairs as arguments, or be variadic and allow a no-arg invocation.

 For example, AmazonEC2Client's [describeImages()] [7] method is overloaded, and can be invoked either with no args, or with a [DescribeImagesRequest] [8].
 So the Clojure invocation would look like
 ```clj